Diffusion Model in Latent Space for Medical Image Segmentation Task: Method

-For the inference process, we approxiate the reveser distribution \(q(S_{t-1}\mid S_t, S_0)\) by trainned denoising model.
-Therefore, starting from pure Gaussian noise \(S_T \sim \mathcal{N}(0, I)\), the noise is iteratively reduced at each step to recover $S_{t-1}$.
-This is called as thes reverse process and performed as follows:
+During inference, the reverse distribution $q(S_{t-1} \mid S_t, S_0)$ is approximated using the trained denoising model.
+Starting from pure Gaussian noise $S_T \sim \mathcal{N}(0, I)$, the noise is iteratively removed at each timestep to recover $S_{t-1}$.
+This procedure is referred to as the reverse diffusion process and is performed as follows:

 where \(\epsilon' \sim \mathcal{N}(0, I)\) introduces stochasticity into the reverse process, and \(t = T, \dots, 1\) denotes the reverse diffusion steps.
-Therefore, by repeating the \(T\) reverse steps, the model can generate multiple segmentation masks \(S_0\), which approximate samples drawn from the original mask distribution.
+By repeating the reverse process for $T$ timesteps, the model generates a segmentation mask $S_0$ as an approximate sample from the underlying distribution of segmentation masks.
+Moreover, repeated stochastic sampling enables the generation of multiple plausible segmentation masks, effectively approximating this distribution.

-However, the setup described above only generates arbitrary masks and cannot perform segmentation on an input image.
-Specifically, given a medical image \(X\)and its corresponding segmentation mask \(S\), we adapt the model for the segmentation task by appending \(X\) as an additional input channel to incorporate anatomical information.
-Therefore, the mask and the input image are concatenated channel-wise to obtain
+However, the formulation described above only generates unconditional random masks and cannot perform segmentation conditioned on a given input image.
+To address this limitation, following prior studies, we incorporate conditioning into the generation process, enabling the model to generate a corresponding segmentation mask for a given input image.
+Specifically, given a medical image $X$ and its corresponding segmentation mask $S$, we adapt the model for the segmentation task by appending $X$ as an additional input channel to incorporate anatomical information into each noisy mask $S_t$.
+As a result, the noisy mask and the input image are concatenated channel-wise to obtain

 where $\oplus$ denotes channel-wise concatenation.
-The resulting conditioned representation is then fed into the modified denoising model $\epsilon(S^{\mathrm{cond}}, t)$.
+The resulting conditioned representation is then fed into the modified denoising model $\epsilon(S_t^{\mathrm{cond}}, t)$.
 This concatenation guides the denoising process, ensuring that the model generates new masks corresponding to the input image \(X\).
-During the forward process, noise is added only to the ground truth segmentation \(M\), while \(X\) remains unchanged to preserve anatomical guidance.
+During the forward process, noise is added only to the ground truth segmentation \(S\), while \(X\) remains unchanged to preserve anatomical guidance.
 Since the sampling process is stochastic, the diffusion model generates multiple segmentation masks \(S_0\) for each input image \(X\).
 When trained with a single segmentation mask per image, the model implicitly produces an ensemble of masks, effectively emulating the consensus-driven segmentation process of a group of doctors and potentially improving overall performance.